openpreserve/nanite/nanite-core/README.md

 * It uses 'extended MIME Types' to capture format definitions that more closely link back to the software.
 * It has a recursive metadata handler, so metadata from child resources can be extracted more easily.

+CLI
+---

+$ cd nanite-core
+$ mvn install
+$ java -jar target/nanite-core-1.0.0-SNAPSHOT-jar-with-dependencies.jar <input file(s)>

+NOTE that this will only work from the nanite-core folder right now, due to hard-coded relative paths to the signature files.

 Ideas
 -----
 * BUG?
 Fails to identify lots of PDF/A, suspect some error is uncaught, in these cases, as Tika is just returning application/pdf with no version at all while DROID reports 1a.